 For goodness‘ sake, he only asked her for a coffee!
 Why would she think that was a sexual advance?!
-He even said “Don’t take this the wrong way”.
+He even said ‘Don’t take this the wrong way’.
 What a professional victim – she must just have been desperate to be offended.

 We need to stop asking people for coffee.

 Not that we should stop asking people for sex, in appropriate contexts, at conferences and elsewhere; not that we should stop asking people on dates.
-We need, specifically, to stop saying “for coffee”.
+We need, specifically, to stop saying ‘for coffee’.
 If that sounds prudish or odd, let me explain.

-The popularity of “coffee” stems, I think, from that ambiguity.
-It serves as both euphemism and get-out clause, putting dating or sex on the table with plausible deniability – ask to hook up, and your neck is on the line; ask them for coffee, and rejection can be parried with face-saving statements that you “didn’t mean it like that”.
-(In the film Brassed Off, when Tara Fitzgerald and Ewan McGregor arrive back at Fitzgerald’s flat after a night out, her character asks McGregor to “come up for a coffee“.
+‘Coffee’ is popular, I think, due to this ambiguity.
+It works both as euphemism and get-out clause, putting sex or romance on the table with plausible deniability.
+Ask to hook up, and your neck is on the line; ask them for coffee, and rejection can be parried with face-saving assurances you ‘didn’t mean it like that’.
+(Ewan McGregor, in the film Brassed Off, walks Tara Fitzgerald home after a night out.
+‘D’you want to come up for a coffee?’ she asks.
 He doesn’t drink coffee, he says.
-“I haven’t got any”, she replies.)
+‘I haven’t got any’, she replies.)